CraftAcademyLabs/ca_course/bdd_with_rails.md

 ```
 $ bundle exec rails generate rspec:install
 ```
 Why `bundle exec` before a command?  `bundle exec` executes a command in the context of your bundle.
 That means it uses the gems specified in your Gemfile.
-It basically standardizes the environment under which the program is run.
+It basically standardizes the environment under which the program runs.
 This helps avoid version hell and makes life much easier.

 Before you can use `shoulda-matchers`, you need to configure it by choosing the test framework and features of `shoulda-matchers` you want to use.
 Open `spec/rails_helper.rb` and add the following block.